 On This Page

-Gillette Children’s Specialty Healthcare is one of the nation’s Best Children’s Hospitals in pediatric orthopedics.
+Gillette Children’s Specialty Healthcare is a nationally and internationally recognized leader in pediatric orthopedics.
 We offer comprehensive diagnosis, treatment and management of clubfoot for infants and children.

 Our experts specialize in the Ponseti method as well as in surgical treatments for clubfoot.
 We help our patients achieve the best possible outcomes in a family-centered environment.

 Why Choose Gillette?

 - Our skilled providers are experts in diagnosing and managing clubfoot, regularly seeing more than 1,000 cases of clubfoot each year.

 - We provide nonsurgical and surgical treatments that allow our patients to achieve the best possible outcomes in terms of function and appearance.